semgrep/semgrep-docs/docs/semgrep-supply-chain/setup-jenkins-ui.md

 # Setting up Semgrep Supply Chain with Jenkins UI

-When running a CI job, the Jenkins UI Git plugin creates a detached `HEAD` ref.
-This causes Semgrep Supply Chain (SSC) to mistakenly send a repository's branch name as `HEAD` to Semgrep Cloud Platform (SCP), instead of using the actual branch name.
-As a result, Jenkins may not be sending Supply Chain findings to your SCP account.
+When running a CI job, the Jenkins UI Git plugin creates a detached `HEAD` ref by default.
+This causes Semgrep Supply Chain (SSC) to send a repository's branch name as `HEAD` to Semgrep Cloud Platform (SCP), instead of using the actual branch name.
+As a result, the Supply Chain findings may not display by default.
 This document explains how to set up Jenkins to fix this behavior for users of the **Jenkins UI Git plugin**.

 :::info Prerequisites
 To receive Semgrep Supply Chain findings, you must [add or onboard a project](/semgrep-code/getting-started/#option-b-adding-a-repository-from-github-gitlab-or-bitbucket) (repository) to Semgrep Cloud Platform for scanning.